 One of the easiest ways to improve performance is to install a new operating system altogether.
 If it’s not something you're familiar with, we suggest looking up a tutorial, or doing some research first, because it can completely change the way you work.
 The upside is a major speed boost.
 Linux is a popular choice, but you’ll want to find something that suits your needs.

 If you’ve got a bit of money to spend on improving your computer, but don’t want to buy a new one, then upgrading the hardware is a good option.
 It’s not always possible on certain laptops and desktops, but you should still be able to upgrade the RAM and the hard drive as a minimum.
 RAM can give you a boost in some areas, but you’ll see the most benefit from upgrading the hard drive to an SSD (solid state drive).
-Check out our Storage wars guide for more info about swapping your hard drive.
+Check out our Storage wars guide for more info.

 There’s a few things you can do to keep your old computer in use.
 The smaller it is, the more options you’ve got.
 An old laptop could be repurposed into a kitchen helper, being used for videos or recipes while you’re cooking.